aej11a/react-userbase/README.md

 The hook returns an array with a function and an object as shown in the example below.

 The generated function will trigger its Userbase function, and the object properties will track that function's state.
+The generated function also returns its promise.

 You can also pass options to the function when you call it, as shown below.